Broken Arrow, Oklahoma: History

 The Haskell State School of Agriculture opened in the Broken Arrow, Oklahoma Opera House on November 15, 1909.
 The school closed in 1917 for lack of funding, and the building was then used as Broken Arrow High School.
 The building was razed in 1987.
 Only a marker remains at 808 East College Street in Broken Arrow.
 The front of cornerstone reads, "Haskell State School / Of Agriculture / J. H. Esslinger Supt. / W. A. Etherton Archt. / Bucy & Walker Contr."
 The side of cornerstone reads "Laid by the Masonic Fraternity / May 25, A. D. 1910, A. L. 5810. / George Huddell G. M. / Erected by The State Board of Agriculture / J. P. Conners Pres. / B. C. Pittuck Dean.".
 The school is commemorated on the National Register of Historic Places.

 In the 1960s, Broken Arrow began to grow from a small town into a suburban city.
 The Broken Arrow Expressway (Oklahoma State Highway 51) was constructed in the mid-1960s and connected the city with downtown Tulsa, fueling growth in Broken Arrow.
 The population swelled from a little above 11,000 in 1970 to more than 50,000 in 1990, and then more than 74,000 by the year 2000.
 During this time, the city was more of a bedroom community.
 In recent years, city leaders have pushed for more economic development to help keep more citizens of Broken Arrow working, shopping, and relaxing in town rather than going to other cities.

-Broken Arrow killings
+Bever family murders

-The Broken Arrow killings took place on July 22, 2015, when five members of the Bever family were murdered in Broken Arrow, Oklahoma, United States.
+The Bever family murders took place on July 22, 2015, when five members of the Bever family were murdered in Broken Arrow, Oklahoma, United States.
 The attackers were identified as 18-year-old Robert Bever and 16-year-old Michael Bever.

+2020 Nelson family murders

+On October 27, authorities arrived to home that was on fire.
+As they arrived they found the bodies of Brian and Brittany Nelson each with gunshot wounds on the front porch.
+As firefighters fought the flames they found the bodies of the couple’s six children, all dead from multiple gunshot wounds.
+It is believed that both parents had shot and killed their children before committing suicide due to financial ruin.

+It became the deadliest mass murder and crime in Broken Arrow’s history.